fehdamara/DocRestore-AI/README.md

 - Apply optional post-processing
 - Evaluate the model with PSNR, SSIM, FID, OCR readability, and qualitative analysis
 - Use a Streamlit web app for easy interaction
+- Generate a Technical Analysis PDF with experimental results

 ---

 ## Project Pipeline

-The application follows a complete Computer Vision pipeline:
+The application follows a complete Computer Vision pipeline.

 ### 1. Data Acquisition and Preprocessing